 I) Token Introspection Response

-After checking the access token, the authorisation server confirms its validity.
-In addition to this information, further details can also be provided.
-These include, for example, the scope or identification features, such as the customer ID of the smart home provider for which the access token was issued.
+Following the verification of the Access Token, the Authorization Server confirms its validity.
+In addition to this information, further details can be provided, including the scope or identifying information, such as the customer ID at the Smart Home provider for which the Access Token was issued.

 J) API Response

+After verifying the token (H-I), access to the Smart Home API is authorized.
 Lights on!
-After confirmation of the authorisation and internal processing by the resource server, access was granted and our user was able to successfully switch on his light via our application, all within seconds.
+Following confirmation of authorization and internal processing by the Resource Server, access has been granted, and our user successfully turned on their lights through our application, all within seconds.

-(For comparison: the reading time up to this O(ooo)Auth moment was 12 minutes).
+(For comparison: The reading time until this O(ooo)Auth moment was 12 minutes.)

 Conclusion